-Construction of the Action Alternative could impact transportation along Alaskan Way and the east-west cross streets in the corridor by increasing congestion and modifying local access to and from downtown Seattle.
+Construction of the Preferred Alternative could affect transportation along Alaskan Way and the east-west cross streets in the corridor by increasing congestion and modifying local access to and from downtown Seattle.
 During the midday and non-peak commute periods, generally up to one lane in each direction could be closed periodically.
 However, it is anticipated that impacts on traffic operations would be relatively minor because roads would remain open for the majority of the construction period and closures would occur during periods of lower traffic volumes.
 Construction truck trips are not expected to substantially increase traffic volumes and delays because the number of anticipated truck trips is small in the context of overall truck use in the area.

-The largest construction impact for the Action Alternative would be the closure of Alaskan Way in the vicinity of Pine Street while the Pine Street extension and western portion of the Overlook Walk are built.
+The largest construction impact for the Preferred Alternative would be the closure of Alaskan Way in the vicinity of Pine Street while the Pine Street extension is built.
 For purposes of this analysis, the closure is assumed to last up to approximately 4 months.
-During this time, vehicles would access the waterfront north of Pine Street from the south by traveling along the newly constructed Elliott Way to reach the northern portion of Alaskan Way via east-west streets.
-This could result in delay and congestion for all traffic, including emergency vehicles, when trains are using the at-grade crossings on these streets.
+During this time, all non-emergency traffic from the south would access the waterfront north of Pine Street by traveling along the newly constructed Elliott Way to reach the northern portion of Alaskan Way via east-west streets.
+Southbound vehicles on Elliott Avenue would continue to access the northern segment of Alaskan Way via Wall, Vine, Clay, or Broad Streets; vehicles destined for Alaskan Way south of Pine Street would continue along Elliott Way to the waterfront.